-Even with personality disordered clients, we have seen Tier-2 work be effective.
-These are diagnoses that the world of conventional treatment has very little to offer beyond symptom mitigation because the core personality kernel of the client was disrupted early on which is believed to be unchangeable.
-Noting that Tier-2 work can address personality disorder does not mean we have a protocol for this or even recommend it.
-The amount of internal and external resources needed to work with a person with this diagnosis through Tier-1 and contain the enormous reactivity unleashed in Tier-2 are profound.
+Even in clients with personality disorders, we have seen Tier-2 work be effective.
+These are diagnoses that the world of conventional treatment has very little to offer beyond symptom mitigation because the core personality kernel of the client was disrupted early on and is believed to be unchangeable.
+Noting that Tier-2 work can address personality disorders does not mean we have a protocol for this or even recommend it.
+The amount of internal and external resources needed to work with a person with this diagnosis through Tier-1 and contain the enormous reactivity unleashed in Tier-2 is profound.
 The point here is that Tier-2 has the capacity to operate in the realm of core structural, personality level change.

 Tier-2 is becoming a full self in the world.
-It is operating with an integrated primary and secondary consciousness, drawing on the strengths and intelligence inherent in each mode.
-It is embodied, fluid, relationally present moment focused versus event memory based.
-It is being here to know the deliciousness of the world and our place in it: an embedded, alive, emotional, empathic, spiritual intelligence as a foundation through which secondary consciousness is engaged as the useful cognitive tool that it is.
-Putting this dynamic in more concrete terms, would you want your surgeon or airline pilot flying the plane you are on to be steeped in secondary consciousness?
-Absolutely.
-Does that mean you should derive your core sense of meaning, identity and worth from secondary consciousness?
-Our answer based in clinical experience is "no".
-Meaning appears to be an emergent property of being in the world.
+It operates with an integrated primary and secondary consciousness, drawing on the strengths and intelligence inherent in each mode.
+It is embodied, fluid, relationally present moment focused versus event memory-based.
+It is a state that is aware of the deliciousness of the world and our place in it: an embedded, alive, emotional, empathic, spiritual intelligence as a foundation through which secondary consciousness is engaged as the useful cognitive tool that it is.
+Putting this dynamic in more concrete terms, would you want your surgeon or airline pilot flying the plane you are on to be steeped in secondary consciousness, absolutely.
+Does that mean you should derive your core sense of meaning, identity, and worth from secondary consciousness?
+Our answer based on clinical experience is no. Meaning appears to be an emergent property of being in the world.
 It is something that arises out of direct contact with existence.
 Secondary consciousness is abstractly disconnected.
-It does not seem to naturally generate a sense of meaning which leaves us struggling, working hard to find, invent, construct meaning in a seemingly meaningless void.
-The Western psyche makes an art form out of this alienation from self and other elements that are inherent in primary consciousness.
+It does not seem to naturally generate a sense of meaning, which leaves us struggling, working hard to find, invent, or construct meaning in a seemingly meaningless void.
+The Western psyche makes an art form out of this alienation from self and other inherent elements in primary consciousness.
 We undergo all sorts of secondary consciousness contortions in an attempt to create solutions for meaninglessness.
 In contrast, we see meaning and identity inextricably, organically arise in Tiers 2 and 3.

 Tier-3 is composed of two different directions, neither of which are pointedly psychological or autobiographical in nature as the first two tiers were.
-These tiers are essentially what are available today in terms of a group ceremonial, communal, spiritual experience conducted at retreat centers or an individual, high dose, ego transcending, unity consciousness inducing, mystical experience with non-directive, non-interventional facilitators.
-Which of these is engaged first seems a matter of preference, but either will be more accessible, navigable, sensical and integrable if entered with a sound, foundationally stable self in place.
-Focusing on the high-dose, ego dissolution experience for a moment, we believe this is something that requires individual attention, and significant integration afterwards.
+This tier is essentially what is available today in terms of a group ceremonial, communal, spiritual experience conducted at retreat centers or an individual, high dose, ego transcending, unity consciousness inducing, mystical experience with non-directive, non-interventional facilitators.
+Which of these is engaged first seems a matter of preference.
+Still, either will be more accessible, navigable, sensical, and integratable if entered with a sound, foundationally stable self in place.
+Focusing on the high-dose, ego dissolution experience for a moment, we believe this is something that requires individual attention and significant integration afterward.
 It is the default approach at research settings using psilocybin to achieve benefit through contacting mystical states.
-As the ego fully fades away, what is left is an ever present sense of connection to everything that is.
+As the ego entirely fades away, what is left is an ever-present sense of connection to everything.
 There is an existential reconciliation that can take place here.
-As many writers, mystics and visionaries have stated, this experience is beyond words and is in the domain of the ineffable.
-We suspect the likelihood of very difficult sessions is decreased if participants have completed Tier-1 and 2 work but this remains to be seen.
+As many writers, mystics, and visionaries have stated, this experience is beyond words and is in the ineffable domain.
+We suspect the likelihood of challenging sessions is decreased if participants have completed Tier-1 and 2 work, but this remains to be seen.